velartrill/velartrill.github.io/orig/kestrel.md

 "Think nothing of it."
 Nalshan waves dismissively, then clasps his hands behind his back.
 "Before we commence, I must give you a warning I am certain you have already heard here far too many times -- while I was selected by my superiors for my fluency in your common-tongue, my work has henceforth been exclusively among the People: I am a military planner, not a diplomat, and my knowledge of your culture is negligible.
 Thus I may not be as effective an instructor as I would wish, much as it shames me; I humbly ask that you forgive any unintentional offense or miscommunication on my part.

-"For reasons of safety, your liaison Nishuin will of course be present during all sessions of this course; her role is to monitor and correct as necessary to ensure the language barrier does not lead to miscommuncation of critical procedure, and will co-certify your proficiencies at the end of this course.
+"For reasons of safety, your liaison Nishuin will of course be present during all sessions of this course; her role is to monitor and correct as necessary to ensure the language barrier does not lead to miscommunication of critical procedure, and will co-certify your proficiencies at the end of this course.

 "Now -- are there any questions regarding your upcoming course of study before we begin? "